Klipper3d/klipper/docs/G-Codes.md

   additional commands available while the tool is active.
 Please note, the PROBE_CALIBRATE command uses the speed variable to move in XY direction as well as Z.
+`PROBE_UPDATE_OFFSET`: Take the current Z Gcode offset (aka, babystepping), and subtract if from the probe's z_offset.
+  This acts to take a frequently used babystepping value, and "make it permanent".
+Requires a `SAVE_CONFIG` to take effect.

 ## BLTouch